arthurandreev/Ui.Selenium.TestProject/README.md

 This is a joint project between myself and @LulzimAhmeti.
 Both of us are contributors to this project.

 ## MVP:
-- Navigation and manipulation of web elements
+- Navigation and manipulation of web elements #done
 - Have test setup and test teardown that are run before and after each scenario
 - Have one specflow feature with at least 2 scenarios